MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 ## Updates

 Office for Mac is updated approximately once a month.
 These updates include, as needed, security updates and non-security updates, such as updates that provide stability or performance improvements for Office.
-For those with a Microsoft 365 (or Office 365) plan, these updates can also include new or improved features.
+For those users with a Microsoft 365 (or Office 365) plan, these updates can also include new or improved features.
 For more information, see [Deploy updates for Office for Mac](deploy-updates-for-office-for-mac.md).

 ## Features